lorians22/ChickenMap/README.md

     - openpyxl 3.1.2

 ## Privacy

 This program does not store or transmit any user data to an external source and can run without connection to the Internet.
 Your OS/platform (Windows, MacOS) is determined at runtime to point `pytesseract` to the Tesseract-OCR executable on Windows, and it is not stored after the program exits.
 Program errors and platform info (OS version, Python version, processor name) are stored in `error_log.txt` and are not transmitted by this program; if you have errors, see [Support](#support).

 ## Support

 For non-guaranteed support, email me at logan.orians@gmail.com or message me on [Discord](https://discord.com/users/l_orians).
 Please attach `error_log.txt` to your message and describe what you were doing when the error occurred.

 ## Development

+### Decisions

+**Q:** Why did you make the mouse callback function for OpenCV a function in an object/class?
+Couldn't you have just defined the mouse callback in `main()`?

+**A:** Sure, but I would still need global variables for coordinates and annotations, as`cv2.setMouseCallback()` doesn't allow the callback function to return anything.
+I wanted to avoid using global variables (where possible) because it was getting messy, so I needed coordinate and annotation classes.
+By putting those objects with the mouse_callback function in a class, I could significantly reduce the number of global variables and local/global namespace conflicts I tended to miss when debugging.

+**Q:** Why didn't you use a proper UI library or toolkit?

+**A:** I don't have experience with UIs in Python, but I have experience with OpenCV.
+OpenCV was able to do what I needed.

 ### Style and Formatting

-This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements.
+This code attempts to follow both [PEP 8](https://peps.python.org/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), with programmer's freedom on conflicting elements, and line width set to 100, not 80, characters because it's 2023 and we have high-resolution and ultrawide monitors.

 ### Tools Used

 - [Sublime Text 4](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/) and [VSCode](https://code.visualstudio.com/) for text editing and programming

 - [MarkText](https://www.marktext.cc/) for README editing

 ## License